ibm-cds-labs/couchdb-cloudant-api/README.md

 ## To Err is Human

-Please do submit [issues](https://github.com/ibm-cds-labs/couchdb-cloudant-api/issues) or better yet, [pull requests](https://github.com/ibm-cds-labs/couchdb-cloudant-api/pulls) for any descrepancies you may find or corrections and updates you may have to improve this content.
+Please do submit [issues](https://github.com/ibm-cds-labs/couchdb-cloudant-api/issues) or better yet, [pull requests](https://github.com/ibm-cds-labs/couchdb-cloudant-api/pulls) for any discrepancies you may find or corrections and updates you may have to improve this content.
 The more accurate this information the better served the community will be.

 ## In the Wild